 The 747X was a project concept of a bigger version of the 747.
 It would use a new wing (derived from technology created for the 777 series) and use the latest engines that would allow a bigger, heavier aircraft to take off.

-The second time was in 2001.
-They designed the 747X and the 747X-Stretch.
-The first was a far more modest improvement on the 747-400 design (essentially a small increase in capacity, a reduced cost and modern engineering).
+Boeing eventually designed the 747X and the 747X-Stretch.
+The first was a far more modest improvement on the 747-400 design (essentially a small increase in capacity, a reduced cost, and modern engineering).
 The 747X-Stretch would see the 747 design increased to almost 80.2 meters long.

-Both would use the 777 flight deck and feature a 777 inspired interior layout.
-Freighter versions were also available.
-Neither got a lot of interest from airlines, and so they never made it off the drawing board.
+Both planes would use the 777 flight deck and feature a 777 inspired interior layout.
+However, neither got a lot of interest from airlines.
+So, they never made it off the drawing board.

 What were their specifications?

-Here are the specifications of the different types of 747X, with the A380 thrown in for good measure.
+Here are the specifications of the different types of 747X, along with an Emirates Airbus A380 thrown in for good measure.

 For additional comparison, the 747-400 seats 416 and flies 14,200 km.

-As you can see, the first three versions of the 747X were very big and would easily rival an A380.
-Boeing subdued their designs for the second iteration of the 747X, but still improved on passenger numbers and distance.
+As you can see, the first three versions of the 747X were huge and would easily rival an A380.
+Boeing subdued their designs for the second iteration of the 747X but still improved on passenger numbers and distance.

 Why did it never go ahead?

 Lastly, Boeing carefully examined the market and determined that it could go one of two ways.
-Big aircraft with plenty of capacity flying between major city hubs (Like London, New York or Dubai), or smaller planes that fly point to point and skip the hub cities (Like Chicago to Manchester).
-Boeing ultimately decided that the later was the future and started designing aircraft for that purpose, like the Boeing 787.
+Big aircraft with plenty of capacity flying between major city hubs (Like London, New York, or Dubai), or smaller planes that fly point to point and skip the hub cities (Like Chicago to Manchester).
+Boeing ultimately decided that the latter was the future and started designing aircraft for that purpose, like the Boeing 787 Dreamliner.

 Many of the features developed for the 747X series eventually got used for the 747 Advanced, or better known as the 747-8.